 Please read about joint replacement infections from the American Academy of Orthopedic Surgeons.

 Contact the Orthopedic Trauma Specialist

 Dr. Daniel C. Allison has the specialized expertise of an orthopedic oncologist and uniquely qualified to treat orthopedic and trauma conditions affecting musculoskeletal structures.
 A renowned Los Angeles orthopedic surgeon, Dr. Allison is also an innovator of minimally invasive joint reconstruction, and limb preservation techniques.
-Call today to schedule a personal consultation at (310) 730-8008.Contact An Orthopedic Surgeon
+Call today to schedule a personal consultation at (310) 730-8008.Contact Us Today About Infected Joint Replacement!

 Next, please read about revision knee replacements.